Skip to content

 Inquests & Public Inquiries

-Mark regularly attends inquests on behalf of all properly interested parties including families, NHS Trusts, surgeons, care homes, care staff, insurers and employers.
+Mark regularly attends inquests on behalf of all properly interested parties and in particular NHS Trusts, surgeons, care homes, care staff, RTA insurers, and employers.
+Mark has often represented mental health trusts and has a clear understanding of issues relating to detention under the Mental Health Act.

 He has particular experience in relation to deaths occurring in hospital and in custody and in a care home setting.
 He has detailed knowledge of the systems and procedures operated in hospitals and prisons and the health care arrangements pertaining to both organisations.